Menu

 Welcome to our Year 4 class page!
-We hope you have had a wonderful break and are looking forward to beginning the new school term in Year 4.
+We hope you have had a wonderful break and are looking forward to beginning the new year and Autumn term in Year 4.

 This term, our PE day will be a Monday.
 Please make sure appropriate PE kit is in school every day.

 We are using 'Go Read' to log the children's reading books.
 The children have been shown where to go to change their reading books independently and we will encourage them to change their books as soon as they have finished reading them.
-The children will also receive a library book to read alongside their shelf book.
-Library books are changed once a week.
+The children will also receive a library book to read alongside their banded book.
+Library books may be changed once a week.

 We are so excited for all of the learning opportunities we will get to share with the children this year.
 Below is some information on the learning we will be carrying out this half term.

 In Maths, we will be exploring place value and the four operations.
 Please see fluency facts for year 4 below.
 Please encourage your child to keep practising these, along with the rest of their times tables.
 Children should continue to practise their times tables in their home times tables books and on Times Tables Rock Stars.
-In Science, we will be looking at Sound.
-In History, we will start our learning on Early Britain, and learn all about Stone Age.
-In Geography, we will be looking at Eastern England.
+In Science, we will be looking at living things, including vertebrates and invertebrates.
+In History, we will be learning about Anglo-Saxons.
+In Geography, we will be exploring rivers.

 Please refer back to our class pages each week to see what the children have been getting up to in school!